Nottinghamshire v Essex

 Day One Report

-Nottinghamshire began their Rothesay County Championship meeting with Essex as early leaders of Division One following last week’s opening round of the campaign.
+Nottinghamshire began the Rothesay County Championship meeting with Essex as early leaders of Division One following last week’s opening round of the campaign.
 They immediately faced deep trouble, however, after being asked to bat at Trent Bridge.

 But Kyle Verreynne, who flew in from South Africa only three days before, would finish with a superbly cussed, unbeaten 111 and Lyndon James made 45, as the home side fought back in the afternoon sun from 78-5 to 167-6.